sammyyap98/sammyyap98/README.md

 - 👋 Hi, I’m @sammyyap98
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning AL
+- 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...